wp-plugins/pauls-latest-posts/readme.txt

 = What other functionality are you thinking of adding? = I'm looking into adding a list of latest uploads to the plugin.

+= I want to use my themes stylesheet to specify the styles for your plugin.
+What are the CSS ID's that I need to include? = The plugin uses the following CSS ID's:

+* h3.pmc-h3: used for Post and Comment section titles.
+* a.pmc-link: used for the link to the post.
+* span-pmc-excerpt: used for the excerpt.
+* a.pmc-read-more: used for the "Read More" link.

 == Changelog ==

+= Version 1.6 =
+* Added option to enable/disable display of:
+1. Widget Title
+1. Post Title
+1. Comment Title
+1. Styles
+* Added options to specify:
+1. Post Title
+1. Comment Title

 = Version 1.5 =
 * Added style options.